Malta Knights’ Bitters

 Instructions

 Combine the ingredients in a mortar and grind to a coarse powder and then pack in a percolator, or other suitable maceration vessel.
-Pass the alcohol through the percolator over a period of 72 hours to create the Seamans Bitters essence.
+Pass the alcohol through the percolator over a period of 72 hours to create the Malta Knights’ Bitters essence.
 If macerating, allow the mixture to macerate for 3 days with occasional agitation, then filter and reserve the liquid.

 To make the Italian Malta Knights' Bitters from the above essence, take 1 oz of essence and combine it with 1700 ml of 35% alcohol and 300 ml of 60% simple syrup.